How to Get Rid of Stretch Marks and Prevent Them (the Natural Way)

 To be specific, stretch marks are a loss of collagen that causes scarring in the dermis, which is the connective tissue just beneath the outer layer of skin.
 They’re the result of the skin being quickly stretched during periods of extreme weight gain followed by weight loss, such as pregnancy, or during growth spurts like puberty.
 For men, stretch marks typically happen during rapid muscle-building from strength training, when the muscles bulk up.
 Stretch marks can happen to anyone.

-A recent study found that over 50 percent of expecting women suffer from them, as the skin stretches at such a rapid rate during pregnancy.
+A recent study found that over 50 percent of expecting women have them, as the skin stretches at such a rapid rate during pregnancy.
 (1)

 Women who have a family history of stretch marks or a history of delivering large babies or twins can be more prone to developing stretch marks.
 And anyone, regardless of skin type, using corticosteroid medications can be at a higher risk of developing stretch marks because these hormones can break down the collagen in your skin after prolonged use.
 (2)